appdevspring16/meteorologist/README.md

 ## Submission

-Remember to commit and sync your work to **your fork** of the repository on GitHub.com often, so that it will be easy for me to see what's up if you need help. **And ask lots of questions!** Really.
+Remember to commit and sync your work often, so that it will be easy for us to see what's up if you need help.
+Create a Pull Request when you are ready for feedback. **And ask lots of questions!** Really.
 Ask early and often.

 Good luck!